Project: “The Two Georges: Parallel Lives in an Age of Revolution”

 6K Motion Graphics

 For the Fort York National Historic Site in Toronto, Ontario, I created motion graphics which stretch across three 1080p projections.
-Using the full canvas for my motion graphics palette, I was able to create several epic motion graphics sequences.
+I created several epic motion graphics sequences, taking advantage of the full canvas for my motion graphics palette.

 UX Design for a War of 1812 historic site